core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * When forwarding to the client a 2.05 (Content) response to a GET or FETCH group request, the proxy MAY include one Group-ETag Option, in case the set J is "complete".
 Such a response MUST NOT include more than one Group-ETag Option.
 The option value specifies the entity-tag value currently associated with the set J.

 When sending to the proxy a GET or FETCH request to be forwarded to the servers in the CoAP group, the client MAY include one or more Group-ETag Options.
-Each option specifies one entity-tag value, applicable to the set J of cache entries that can be hit by the group request.
+Each option specifies one entity-tag value, as applicable to the set J of cache entries that can be hit by the group request.

 The proxy MAY perform the following actions, in case the group request produces a hit to the cache entry of each CoAP server currently member of the CoAP group, i.e., in case the set J associated with the group request is "complete".